• Menu

 Nant Syddion Bothy, Mid Wales

-It was mid-November and I’d taken a few days off well ahead of time.
-It had been a few weeks since I’d been on any kind of outdoor excursion, so I was eager to get out.
-The weather forecast was a mix of rain and cold, with snow in the forecast and more to come. …
+It was mid-November, and I had planned these few days off well in advance.
+It had been weeks since my last outdoor adventure, so I was eager to get back out.
+The forecast promised a mix of rain and cold, with snow on the horizon and more to come.
+With daylight fading by 4:30pm, around …

 Wild Camping in the Carneddau